-3.3 Characterisation of the genes in the plant
+Characterisation of the transgene in the plant

 Traditional molecular techniques were used to analyse the inserted DNA in cotton line LL25.
 Southern blot analysis was used to determine the insert copy number, intactness of the PAT coding region, intactness of the PAT expression cassette, and to assess whether vector backbone sequences were introduced during the transformation process.